JustAname12345/ai-take-home-test-solution/README.md

 You also can override experiment configuration to train a additional stable diffusion model (generate flower Figure based on description)
+Due to computational constraints, we've downscaled the Stable Diffusion model—for instance, opting for ResNet18 over ViT.
+Consequently, this serves as a proof of concept rather than a fully-fledged application.
 ```yaml
 python run.py experiment=stable_diffusion.yaml
 ```